polidore/dfg/README.md

 }
 ```

 Now, the overrider is going to have two matches here (after the defaults): the country-wide value of $0.12 / kWh and the state-level value of $0.19.
-How does it know the order to match them in?
+How does it know the order in which to match them?
 It's only natural that $0.19 would win, but how does it do it?
 Like this:

 * Country is in element 0 of the context schema
 * State is in element 1 of the context schema
 * The defaults always get an override sum of 0
 * The country-only override has a sum of 1
 * The country+state override has a sum of 3
-* The overrider will create a new object by laying out in ascending order the values in the objects selected: defaults and both of our overrides
+* The overrider will create a new object by laying out in ascending order the values defined in the objects selected: defaults and both of our overrides
+* Overrides only need define the field they want to change, implicitly accepting the less specific value from an override or the defaults in the final object

 This gets more interesting as follows: an override with, e.g., country+state+county will always "lose" to a city override since `2^0+2^1+2^2 < 2^3`!